scitags/flowd-go/backends/ebpf/README.md

 the eBPF technology which can be a bit complex...
 Be sure to check the eBPF program's source on `marker.bpf.c` as it's littered with informative comments providing context for cryptic lines and concepts.

+Bear in mind you can take a look at how marked IPv6 datagrams look by inspecting to provided `scitags.pcapng` traffic capture with [Wireshark](https://www.wireshark.org).
+Every ICMPv6 message contains a comment describing what you're looking at.

 ## Configuration
 Please refer to the Markdown-formatted documentation at the repository's root for more information on available options.
 The following replicates the default configuration: